COVID-19: Night curfew extended by 2 hrs in Punjab's nine districts, CM warns of strict measures | Politics

 Amid rising cases of COVID-19 in Punjab, Chief Minister Amarinder Singh on Thursday announced a two-hour extension in the night curfew in the state's nine worst-affected districts.

-Singh said the coronavirus situation in the state is critical and warned people of stringent measures if they don't follow COVID's appropriate behavior.
+Singh said the coronavirus situation in the state is critical and warned people of stringent measures if they don't follow COVID appropriate behaviour.

 ''I won't be easy on the people.
 People may not like it, but it's my duty,'' the chief minister said.